fengxian-wang/fengxian-wang.github.io/_publications/2024-4-25-A High-Efficiency Underwater Hybrid Wireless Power Transfer System with Low Plate Voltage Stresses.md

   **Why - Analysis of the Purpose:**

-  - The research aims to address the issues of efficiency and voltage stresses in underwater power systems, particularly the risks associated with eddy current losses in seawater.
+  - The study aims to address the issues of efficiency and voltage stresses in underwater power systems, particularly the risks associated with eddy current losses in seawater.
   - The study proposes a novel design that integrates both magnetic and electric field coupling channels to improve power transfer while managing the system's efficiency and reducing voltage stresses.